The Nuxeo Test Framework is based on JUnit4 and provides features like:

-When using the page factory pattern you should extends the abstract WebPage provided by the Nuxeo test framework which already has the driver instance inject inside.
+When using the page factory pattern you should extend the abstract WebPage provided by the Nuxeo test framework which already has the driver instance inject inside.
 The WebPage abstraction is also providing helper methods to quickly access WebDriver find methods (you also have a "wait until element is found" mechanism to block the test until the page is loaded and the given element is found).
 From a WebPage object you can instantiate other page objects by calling

 getPage(MyPage.class).
 Pages instantiated this way will be injected using the Guice injector of the runner.
 Note that pages retrieved this way are cached so you don't need to cache them in a local variable in the test method.

 When using the page factory pattern you must expose your site's functionality through page objects.
 The page objects are not the equivalent of a real web page.
 They should be used to map services offered by a WebPage and not the entire web page.
 For example you can design your home page to allow access to other standard 'sections' (i.e. pages) of your application like the log-in/log-out functionality, the menu etc. So typically a home page will provide methods to access sub pages of your WEB application and/or global functionality existing on the home page.

 In our example the home page is providing a way to do a search.

 Now that we defined our home page, let's define the search result page that is returned by the search method.
 This page give access to the search result.

 The search result page provides a method that returns the first link text in the search result.